Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 Alright, now that we've examined the hints, does this theory hold any weight?

-This may completely shut down the theory for some, but not for me.
+This may completely shut down the theory for some, but you're always welcome to interpret the story as you wish.
 Dissidia 012 came out many years after 8 did, and more evidence arose in it.
-Like some other fans, I believe Square is trying to spread out some purposefully vague clues.
-That way, there are enough hints that supporters of the theory can believe that Rinoa does indeed become Ultimecia, while non-supporters may state that no, they are not the same.
+In fact, I believe Square is trying to spread purposefully vague clues—that way, there are enough hints that R=U advocates are validated, while non-believers are equally supported.

-No conclusive answer exists, but if you (like myself) feel that 8's story is enhanced by having Rinoa become Ultimecia, or that it adds some needed depth to Ultimecia's character, by all means, support this concept.
+No conclusive answer exists, but if you (like myself) feel that 8's story is enhanced by having Rinoa become Ultimecia, or that it adds some needed depth to Ultimecia's character, by all means, consider the concept.
 And if you really want to get surreal, it's worth considering that the idea doesn't conflict with our already-explored theory that Squall dies partway through the game.

 As a fan, survey the evidence and decide if you believe in one, both, or neither of the theories.
 No matter what you choose, thanks for reading today's examination!